harshvardhaniimi/harshvardhaniimi/README.md

 Personal website: https://www.harsh17.in.

 I am learning analytical techniques to solve real-life problems.
 In my free time, I read📚, trek🥾, cook🥘 and listen to music🪕.
+Recently, I started a [newsletter](https://www.getrevue.co/profile/harshbutjust) on R which is gaining popularity.

+> A short and sweet curated collection of R-related works.
+Five stories.
+Four packages.
+Three jargons.
+Two tweets.
+One Meme.

 I am currently a doctoral student of [Business Analytics and Statistics](https://haslam.utk.edu/business-analytics-statistics) at the Haslam College of Business, University of Tennessee.
 I completed BA and MBA from [IIM Indore](https://iimidr.ac.in) in April 2021.
 I was an ERASMUS+ exchange student at the University of Latvia ([Latvijas Universitate](https://www.lu.lv/en/)) between Feb-Jun 2019.